Quick start with Go

 Use live templates to insert common constructs into your code, such as loops, conditions, various declarations, or print statements.

 To expand a code snippet, type the corresponding template abbreviation and press Tab.
 Keep pressing Tab to jump from one variable in the template to the next one.
 Press Shift+Tab to move to the previous variable.

 To see the list of live templates, open settings Ctrl+Alt+S and navigate to.

 Consider the following example of the

 Hello Worldprogram that is coded with Live Templates.

-In IntelliJ IDEA, there is a set of code inspections that detect and correct anomalous code in your project before you compile it.
+In IntelliJ IDEA, there is a set of code inspections that detect and correct abnormal code in your project before you compile it.
 The IDE can find and highlight various problems, locate dead code, find probable bugs, spelling problems, and improve the overall code structure.

 Inspections can scan your code in all project files or only in specific scopes (for example, only in production code or in modified files).

 Every inspection has a severity level — the extent to which a problem can affect your code.
 Severities are highlighted differently in the editor so that you can quickly distinguish between critical problems and less important things.
 IntelliJ IDEA comes with a set of predefined severity levels and enables you to create your own.

 To see the list of inspections, open settings Ctrl+Alt+S and navigate to.
 Disable some of them, or enable others, plus adjust the severity of each inspection.
 You decide whether it should be considered an error or just a warning.

 For example, the Unreachable code inspection detects parts of code that cannot be executed.